bkesterbyld/sitewire/content/pages/index.md

         media_width: fifty
       - title: Web software runs a workflow between inspectors and your team
         content: >
-          Independent, licensed GCs review the job and provide disbursement recommendations for your team.
-Then your back office approves the draw and Sitewire notifies your wire department.
+          Independent, licensed GCs review the work and provide disbursement recommendations for your team.
+Then your back office approves the draw and Sitewire notifies your wire department or optionally can initiate same day payment from your bank.
 Along the way, borrowers can see status changes, eliminating phone calls and emails to check on their draws.
         actions: []
         image: /images/websoftware.png
         image_alt: Feature 2 placeholder image